edimaudo/hackathon_coding_challenges/Impact_circle/greener_future/information.md

 You’ll get all tweets that correspond with those trends.

 ## Data Dictionary
-Columns

 Trend: #SaveThePlanet
 Date: 2021-11-15
 Interval: 2021-11-15 12:00:00 UTC
 Text: “The oil pollution in the Gulf needs to stop @JoeBiden. #SaveThePlanet”
 URL: www.twitter.com/@gretathunberg/1125215828
 Fav Count: 1202
 Retweet Count : 240

+## Judging criteria
+completeness, functionality, and storytelling/presentation abilities.

-## Today’s Challenge:
+## Objective
+The goal of this event, is to create a web app solution (or prototype) for an environmental non-profit organization to organize public sentiment on Twitter so viewers can digest trending news supporting their cause.

 Reveal the online discourse about environmental news so A Greener Future can deliver a unique perspective about their industry to their industry.

-Some questions to ask yourself:
+Look for common themes, subtopics, large influencers in the space the NFP could collaborate with, popular content the NFP should use, ways to increase Twitter followers & increase Twitter engagement

+Key questions
+From greener future
+- What kind of environmental messaging works on twitter (doom and gloom, positive messaging etc)
+- Do users respond well to event promotion or infographics?
+What is the audience looking for
+- Are the certain influencer or organizations on twitter that greener future should be working with
+- How can we convert twitter followers and engagemnt to monthly donors
+- what type of communication strategy works well (science based audience etc)

+Other points
-“How will I score a trend higher than the others?”
+- “How will I score a trend higher than the others?”
-“Can I create new insights on a daily, weekly, or monthly cadence?”
+- “Can I create new insights on a daily, weekly, or monthly cadence?”

-“What visuals or insights will get us featured in a newsletter or blog?”
+- “What visuals or insights will get us featured in a newsletter or blog?”
-“What content would trend in r/Environment?”
+- “What content would trend in r/Environment?”

+Questions to solve for

+EDA
+- Are the certain influencer or organizations on twitter that greener future should be working with
+- “Can I create new insights on a daily, weekly, or monthly cadence?”

+Sentiment analysis
+What kind of environmental messaging works on twitter (doom and gloom, positive messaging etc) what type of communication strategy works well (science based audience etc)